Quantum simulation of indefinite causal order induced quantum refrigeration

-\textit{Results of the ICO process.}--- We first verify the non-classical heat transfer driven by the ICO.
-We implement numbers of experiments by traversing the temperatures of thermalizing channel which belongs to the reservoir in the following discussion.
-The system state is initialized into the thermal state with the same temperature ($1/\beta_{C}$) as the reservoir, $\rho=T$.
-Fig. \ref{fig:result1} (a) shows the measured energy change $\Delta E$ of the system qubit (as the working substance) after passing through the ICO channel.
-The horizontal coordinate $E_{C}=e^{-\beta_{C}}/\left(1+e^{-\beta_{C}}\right)$ ranges from 0 to 0.5, corresponding to the temperatures from zero to infinity (here we use the energy of the thermal state of the working system to represent the reservoir\textquoteright s temperature for simplicity).
-By extrapolating our experimental data ( red and blue dots in Fig. \ref{fig:result1} (a)) to theoretical prediction (red and blue lines in Fig. \ref{fig:result1} (a)), we find that the working substance can extract the heat flow from the reservoir when the control qubit is measured in $\left|-\right\rangle $, even though they initially share the same temperature.
-This intriguing phenomenon is applicable in arbitrary temperature case with the exceptions of zero and infinity.
-The heat transfer decreases when the temperature increases, whereas the successful probability $p_{-}=\mathrm{Tr}\left[\left|-\right\rangle \left\langle -\right|S\left(\rho_{c}\otimes\rho\right)\right]$ increases (inset in Fig. \ref{fig:result1} (a)).
+\textit{Results of the ICO process.}--- We first verify the non-classical heat extraction driven by the ICO.
+We implement experiments by traversing the temperatures of thermalizing channel.
+The system is initialized into the thermal state with the same temperature ($1/\beta_{C}$) as reservoir $\rho=T$.
+Fig. \ref{fig:result1} (a) shows the measured energy change $\Delta E$ of the system qubit (as working substance) after passing through the ICO channel.
+In the x-coordinate we use energy of the thermal state to represent the reservoir\textquoteright s temperature for simplicity.
+By extrapolating experimental data ( red and blue dots in Fig. \ref{fig:result1} (a)) to theoretical prediction (red and blue lines in Fig. \ref{fig:result1} (a)), we find that the working substance can extract the heat flow from the reservoir when the control qubit is measured in $\left|-\right\rangle $ (initially prepared into $\left|+\right\rangle $), even though they initially share the same temperature.
+This intriguing phenomenon is applicable in arbitrary temperature cases except for zero and infinity.
+The heat extraction decreases when the temperature increases, whereas the successful probability $p_{-}=\mathrm{Tr}\left[\left|-\right\rangle \left\langle -\right|\mathcal{S}^{T}\left(\rho_{c}\otimes\rho\right)\right]$ increases (inset in Fig. \ref{fig:result1} (a)).
 The weighted energy change $\Delta\widetilde{E}_{\pm}=p_{\pm}\Delta E_{\pm}$ is also presented (orange and green dots and lines \ref{fig:result1} (a)).
-For comparison, we also measure the energy transfer when the control qubit is measured in computational basis $\left\{ \left|0\right\rangle ,\left|1\right\rangle \right\} $, by exemplifying the reservoir\textquoteright s temperature to be $E_{C}=0.25$ (Fig.\ref{fig:result1}(b)).
-Such a case yields the classical outcome in which the output working substance has the same temperature as the reservoir, and no heat extraction could achieve.
+In the absence of information of control qubit's status by tracing it out, the averaging energy change strictly sums up to a vanishing value $\Sigma_{k=\pm}\Delta\widetilde{E}_{k}=0$ both for experimental and theoretical data.
+This indicates that the heat extraction between thermal equilibrium systems can never occur spontaneously, in accord with Clausius statement of second law of thermodynamics \cite{pippard1964elements}.